tari/83pa28d/lesson/day15.md

 If we add the original number, we get a multiplier m = 1.0001, see?
 If this is then shifted right by four, where the first shift is shifting in the carry from (q + x), m now equals 0.00010001.
 If we do it again, we get a multiplier of 0.000100010001.
-Isn't that just magickal?
+Isn't that just magical?

-Were you the cautious type you might want to quit while we're ahead, but forget it!
-The next step is to go the whole nine yards and get the remainder too.
-It's straightforward enough, remultiply the remainder by 15.
+The next step is to get the remainder.
+It's straightforward enough: re-multiply the remainder by 15.

 ```c
 r = (q << 4) - q;
 r = x - r;
 ```

-Enough of all this C, let's see it in assembler already.
+In assembly, this routine would look like the following.

     Div_15:
     ; IN    A   dividend